 The difficulty comes in part from trying to draw a map of a territory which includes the map itself.

-This is fine if the world "holds still" for us; but because the map is in the world, it may implement some function.
+This is fine if the world "holds still" for us; but because the map is in the world, different maps create different worlds.

 Suppose our goal is to make an accurate map of the final route of a road which is currently under construction.
 Suppose we also know that the construction team will get to see our map, and that construction will proceed so as to disprove whatever map we make.
 This puts us in a liar-paradox-like situation.